-Property testing was first introduced in the context of program verification (cf. Rubinfeld and Sudan [11] and Blum et al. [4]).
-The study of combinatorial property testing was initiated by Goldreich et al. [8], who focused on graphs.
+Property testing was first introduced in the context of program verification (cf. Rubinfeld and Sudan [11] and Blum et al. [5]).
+Goldreich et al. [9] initiated the study of combinatorial property testing, focusing on graphs.
 Alon et al. [1] first considered the classification problem for testability, although they restricted their attention to undirected, loop-free graphs.
-They showed that all such first-order sentences1 with quantifier prefixes of the form $\exists^\forall^$ express testable properties.
-They also showed that there exists an untestable property
+They showed that all such first-order sentences with quantifier prefixes of the form $\exists^\forall^$ express testable properties.
+They also showed that there exists an untestable property expressible